Business Flourished at Corner of Linwood and Gillham Plaza

 As soon as the war was over, Luethy went back to Switzerland to claim, as a wife, the girl he had left behind when he had to leave the country in 1854.
 He brought her to Kansas City.
 John A. Luethy obituary, 1908

-The slideshow below shows the rest of the buildings that stood on the block in 1940.
+The photos below show the rest of the homes on the block as they looked in 1940.

-1. What Would You Put There? says:
+2. What Would You Put There?

 Thank you for the review.